brandur/org/fragments/amazon.md

 and the techniques that he's used to turn Amazon into the mighty behemoth that it is today.
-But even so, I couldn't help but to also consider these transgressions from my own perspective as an Amazon customer, who now pays less for books than every before and is serviced by a level of convenience that would have been unimaginable in any other age.
+But even so, I couldn't help but to also consider these transgressions from my own perspective as an Amazon customer, who now pays less for books than ever before and experiences a level of convenience that would have been unimaginable in any other age.

 Aside from just business history, the book also describes some of the particularly memorable quirks of the giant: the two-pizza team, the "Sev-B"